nebari-dev/argo-jupyter-scheduler/README.md

 ## What is it?

-Argo-Jupyter-Scheduler is a plugin to the Jupyter-Scheduler JupyterLab extension.
+Argo-Jupyter-Scheduler is a plugin to the [Jupyter-Scheduler](https://jupyter-scheduler.readthedocs.io/en/latest/index.html) JupyterLab extension.

 What does that mean?

 This means this is an application that gets installed in the JupyterLab base image and runs as an extension in JupyterLab.
-Specifically, you will see this icon from the JupyterHub Launcher window:
+Specifically, you will see this icon at the bottom of the JupyterLab Launcher tab:

 <img width="758" alt="Screenshot 2023-07-12 at 20 48 23" src="https://github.com/nebari-dev/argo-workflows-executor/assets/42120229/a0a27a2e-1c75-404c-8fe6-2328cbb31cba">